-This campus policy applies to all prospective teaching assistants regardless of country of origin, nationality, the language of instruction in any high school, undergraduate, or graduate degree program they may have previously completed, or previous professional experience.
+This campus policy applies to all prospective teaching assistants regardless of country of origin, nationality, the language of instruction in any high school, undergraduate, or graduate degree program they may have previously completed, or previous professional or teaching experience.

 Graduate students are exempt from demonstrating oral English proficiency if

 If I am not exempt, how do I fulfill the oral English proficiency requirement for Teaching Assistants?Students who do not meet the above criteria must obtain a qualifying score on the TOEFL iBT, IELTS, or the English Proficiency Interview (EPI) to be considered for teaching assistantships.
 The following are score requirements.
 PLEASE NOTE: Individual academic programs may require a higher score; contact your proposed program of study office for the minimum TOEFL iBT, IELTS, or EPI requirement.